TylerLu/EDUGraphAPI-Angular/README.md

 ### Preparation

-1. Clone or download the repository to you local computer.
+1. Clone or download the repository to your local computer.
 2. Replace `/src/EDUGraphAPI.SyncData/app_only_cert.pfx` with your certificate if you plan to use yours.
 3. Open `/src/EDUGraphAPI-Phase2.sln` with Virtual Studio 2017.
+4. Create a schema named **edu** in your MySQL server.

 ### Debug EDUGraphAPI.Web

-1. Right click the **EDUGraphAPI.Web** in Solutions Explorer, then click **Set as StartUp Project**.
+1. Right-click the **EDUGraphAPI.Web** in Solutions Explorer, then click **Set as StartUp Project**.

 2. Configure **Environment Variables**.
 Right-click the project in Solution Explorer, then click **Properties**.